mioku50/0g-inft-platform/README.md

 Access the more details of interfaces via cloning the repo and opening [index.html](./docs/index.html) in browser.

-\n## Fine-tune via 0G Compute\nRun `pnpm e2e:fine-tune` to verify the flow end-to-end.
-This uploads a small dataset, creates a mock training task and polls until it finishes.
+\n## Fine-tune via 0G Compute Network
+Run `pnpm e2e:fine-tune` to verify the end-to-end fine-tuning flow.
+The script uploads a tiny dataset, starts a training task via the new broker and polls until the model is delivered and finished.